Woman, Life, Freedom

+The phrase rapidly became a universal rallying cry, symbolizing resistance against oppression and the fight for women's rights.

 Origin

 The origin of the slogan can be traced to the Kurdish freedom movement of the late twentieth century.
-The first time that the slogan was used was by members of the Kurdish women's movement, a part of the Kurdish freedom movement which was founded on grassroots activism in response to persecution from the governments of Iran, Iraq, Turkey and Syria.
-It was popularized further by Kurdish figures such as Abdullah Öcalan, in his anti-capitalist and anti-patriarchal writings.
+The first time that the slogan was used was by members of the Kurdish women's movement, part of the Kurdish freedom movement which was founded on grassroots activism in response to persecution from the governments of Iran, Iraq, Turkey and Syria.
+The slogan was popularized further by Kurdish figures such as Abdullah Öcalan, in his anti-capitalist and anti-patriarchal writings.
 Since its first use, the slogan has been used by members of Kurdish organisations and those outside of the Kurdish movement.

-Early Kurdish use

-The slogan is associated with Jineology and is said to have been coined by Abdullah Öcalan, the leader of the Kurdistan Workers' Party (PKK).
-The slogan marked the political activities of Kurdish women in the 2000s and was considered attractive because of its spelling, rhythm and connotational significance.
-The slogan was also used among Kurds of the Women's Protection Units (YPJ) in the war against the Islamic State (ISIS).
+This was the slogan of the Kurdish fighters in breaking the siege of Kobani by the Islamic State of Iraq and the Levant in Syria.

 Spread around the world

-The slogan was first coined by Kurdish women fighters and then became popular in other protests around the globe. in such a way that on 25 November 2015, it was used in the gatherings held on the occasion of the International Day for the Elimination of Violence against Women in several European countries.
+The slogan gained its height in international traction following the internationalization of the Mahsa Jina Amini protests across European countries, the United States, and Australia.
+Prior to that, the slogan was also used by women's rights movements in a number of international gatherings.
+For example, on 25 November 2015 it was used in gatherings held to mark International Day for the Elimination of Violence against Women in several European countries.

 Afghanistan

-On September 20th, 2022, the slogan was chanted by Afghan women in a protest in support of Women protesting in Iran.
+On 20 September 2022, the slogan was chanted by Afghan women in a protest in support of women protesting in Iran.

 France

 In 2018, during Cannes Film Festival, the cast of Girls of the Sun chanted "jin jiyan azadî".
-The slogan was later printed in Persian on the first page of France's Libération in September 2022 following the protests for the death of Mahsa Amini.
+The slogan was later printed in Persian on the first page of the French newspaper Libération in September 2022 following protests against the death of Mahsa Amini.